Smallholding for sheep in Finchdean

 In 1997, Alex and Andy Lee moved to Finchdean into a house called The Carpenters, in the middle of the hamlet.
 Five years later they started their smallholding.
-Both are now retired form their original careers.
+Both are now retired from their original careers.

 The Smallholding is situated mostly on a hillside near the centre of the hamlet.
 It covers nine and a half acres or five fields of pasture, subdivided for grazing into 10 plots, with some natural shade.
 There are two sets of stables on the holding used for the storage of hay and straw.

 Apart from some domestic chickens on one field along with Alex’s horse, their current livestock comprises some 41 Badger Faced Welsh Mountain sheep including one breeding ram.
 The breed produces good sweet and tender meat.
 Fleeces are of limited value being sent to the Wool Marketing Board.
 Occasionally skins have been treated and made into sheepskin rugs, but this is an increasingly difficult procedure with few tannery facilities left in the UK.